Ahmed-Hassany/fabric-devkit/guides/kafka-network.md

     <figcaption>Figure 1: Kafka Fabric network</figcaption>
 </figure>

-# How to use the kafka network
+# How to use the kafka network?

 This is primarily intended to illustrate a minimum working Kafka based Fabric network.
 You can also use this as a basis to extend the network to more than two organisations network.